 Perhaps even more difficult; how do you quantify a player’s decision making?

 These questions are mathematically intractable.
 As such, we must rely on our judgment.
 You see it is a “pattern matching” / “pattern recognition” problem.
 And the human brain is the best instrument for this.

 The game and hence players are perceived differently by different people.
 What distinguishes these perceptions is the foundation of your soccer education.
 That is, what are the core principles and philosophies that you have come to accept as truths about the game?
 It is these core ideas upon which all your conclusions come from.
 Anything from identifying a quality player, judging a coach, or analyzing a game to making real-time judgments during a match.

 And there is no thorough and concrete checklist your brain consciously goes through to make a judgment.
 Instead, one sees a pattern.
 A pattern, again, which is a direct function of your core truths.
 So person A may see very different patterns, and hence have very different conclusions than person B.

 This begs the question: What are the better core principles or philosophies?

-This is where I become baffled and frankly disgusted by US Soccer.
+This is where I become baffled and frankly disgusted by those governing American soccer.
 Why?
 Because the answer is quite simple actually.
 The world has shown us.
 All the great teams and world class player producing countries have shown us the model for decades.
 We have examples year after year of what players have supreme Technical Quality and Soccer IQ.